 Athletic Wear and Bathing Suits

-In addition to limiting a fabric’s ability to absorb moisture, dryer sheets can also make it harder for fabric to breathe.
+Besides limiting a fabric’s ability to absorb moisture, dryer sheets can also make it harder for fabric to breathe.
 This means that you’ll have a harder time staying cool in your new running shirt.
 Fabric softener sheets can also weaken the stretchy elastic of swimming suits, underwear, and bras.

-Note that, if you want to avoid using fabric softener sheets in the future, you have some options to choose from.
-You could add a small amount of baking soda to your laundry machine during the rinse cycle to soften your clothes.
-You could also make some balls out of aluminum foil to add to the dryer to remove static cling.
+If you want to avoid using fabric softener sheets in the future, you have some options to choose from.
+You could add a small amount of white vinegar to your laundry machine during the rinse cycle to soften your clothes and reduce static.

-Dryer Issues Not Caused By Fabric Softener Sheets
+Dryer Issues Not Caused by Fabric Softener Sheets

 Get Help with Dryer Repairs in Tacoma Today